 Late assignments will not be accepted, and as a rule I do not grant extensions the night before an assignment is due.
 However, some flexibility is possible.
-Look over the syllabus and check it against your schedule.
+I encourage you to look over the syllabus and check it against your schedule.
 If you have a conflict, I am willing to work with you to set a new deadline, provided that you contact me well in advance.
 For more information on academic accommodations for medical and non-medical reasons please consult the appendix below.